Skip to content

 Estimated Total

-It’s important to note that this is a rough estimate, as precise records for the entire period are not available, and some of these numbers include both new arrivals and the existing foreign-born population.
-Additionally, this estimate does not account for unauthorized immigration or emigration of those who returned to their home countries.
+This is a rough estimate, as precise records for the entire period are not available.
+This figure does not account for unauthorized immigration or emigration of those who returned to their home countries.

 Immigration Wave Post-1965